ngs-docs/2015-oct-nonmodel/n-quality.rst

 * What version of Trimmomatic are we using here?
 (And FastQC?)
 * Are parameters different for RNAseq and genomic?
 * What's with these annoyingly long and complicated filenames?
+* why are we running R1 and R2 together?
 * What do we do with the single-ended files (s1_se and s2_se?)

 For a discussion of optimal RNAseq trimming strategies, see `MacManes,